ara303/template-gulp/README.md

 # template-gulp
-This is a template Gulp.js workflow with all the file structure and stuff you need to get started with Gulp.js and a number of it's plugins.
-This uses SCSS with Autoprefixer, concat and minify JS, BrowserSync for automatic page refreshing, and Jekyll for generating a static site or blog.
+This is a template (empty) Gulp.js workflow with all the file structure you need to get started with Gulp.js and a number of it's plugins.
+This uses SCSS with Autoprefixer, concat and minify JS, BrowserSync for automatic page refreshing, and Jekyll to generate a static site or blog.

 ## How to install